Tips on How to Plan a Successful Crowdfunding PR Campaign

 Now, let us do the math.
 If a crowdfunding campaign is offering a perk that costs $25 and you have a crowdfunding goal of $100,000, you would need to convert 4,000 readers into active donors/investors in order to achieve the campaign’s crowdfunding goal.
 With a typical response rate of 1%, a crowdfunding marketing campaign would need to reach a minimum of 400,000 potential customers to convert 4,000 contacts into crowdfunding profile visitors.

 In order to reach 400,000 customers at cost of $25 CPM, a crowdfunding campaign manager would need to plan on spending around $16,000 to conduct a successful campaign.
-This is why a large portion of small businesses and crowdfunding campaigns fail.
-They fail to spend enough money on marketing to make the correct target audience aware of their offering.
+This is why a large portion of small businesses and most crowdfunding campaigns fail.
+They do not spend enough money on marketing to reach the correct target audience and make them aware of their crowdfunding offering.

 This also is why building a very large crowd of social media contacts prior to a crowdfunding campaign is so important.
 With the right circle of friends, followers and influencers a crowdfunding campaign can reach an additional 1,000,000 social media contacts on Facebook, Google+, Linkedin, Pinterest, Twitter, WordPress and YouTube for free.
 Compared to paid advertising, free is a very good way to reach potential donors/investors.